|Guide||♦||49 Triplogs||Mine 0||0 Topics|

 south side solitude

 The Coleman Trail #108 connects the top of Mingus Mountain to the Black Canyon Trail #114 and forest road #413.
-This hike provides some nice views of the rolling, forested country of the southern Black Hills.
-The last segment of road to the trailhead is closed from fall to early spring, so if you're hiking during that time, you will need to park at the Mingus Campground trailhead, and hike 0.7 miles south along forest road #104A to access the trailhead (mileage given for this hike is from the #108 trailhead on forest road #104A).
+This hike provides some lovely views of the rolling, forested country of the southern Black Hills.
+The last segment of road to the trailhead is closed from fall to early spring, so if you're hiking during that time, you will need to park at the Mingus Campground trailhead and hike 0.7 miles south along forest road #104A to access the trailhead (mileage given for this hike is from the #108 trailhead on forest road #104A).

-From the trail #108 sign on the west side of forest road #104A (where a powerline crosses the road), start hiking south through the pines, along an old, rocky road.
-At 0.1 miles, you will come to a trail marker and weathered wooden sign on your left (34.68640 N, -112.12007 W).
-Turn left (southeast) here, as the trail leaves the old road behind.
+From the trail #108 sign on the west side of forest road #104A (where a powerline crosses the road), start hiking south through the pines along an old, rocky road.
+At 0.1 miles, you will come to a trail marker and weathered wooden sign on your left 34.68640 N, -112.12007 W. Turn left (southeast) here, as the trail leaves the old road behind.
 The Coleman Trail now begins a gradual descent through the pines and junipers on the southeastern arm of Mingus Mountain.
 The Coleman Trail is little more than a faint path in most places, but many cairns mark the way.

-At about the one mile point, the trail passes near the east rim of Mingus Mountain, where some nice views of the Verde Valley and a campsite can be found.
+At about the one-mile point, the trail passes near the east rim of Mingus Mountain, where some nice views of the Verde Valley and a campsite can be found.
 By 1.25 miles, the pines have given way to junipers and pinyons, and the descent becomes more pronounced.
 The Coleman Trail soon reaches the southern lip of Mingus Mountain, where the final descent begins.
-The trail drops over the rim here, and plunges into the thick brush of a south facing slope.
+The trail drops over the rim here and plunges into the thick brush of a south-facing slope.
 The rolling, green hills and forested canyons of the southern Black Hills can be seen here, as the Coleman Trail switchbacks downward.

-Prescott FS Reports Typical of this pine-covered high-elevation area, there are good views of the Verde Valley, the Cottonwood area, and the red rock country above Sedona.
+Typical of this pine-covered high-elevation area, there are good views of the Verde Valley, the Cottonwood area, and the red rock country above Sedona.

 Maps, other resources: Prescott National Forest, east half; U.S.G.S. topographic 7.5' quads for Cottonwood.